The most common type of abnormal bleeding results from problems that interfere with the release of the egg (ovulation).

 Findings suggesting abnormalities in the ovaries or uterus based on the physical examination

-Transvaginal ultrasonography can detect most polyps, fibroids, endometrial cancer, abnormalities in the ovaries, and areas of thickening in the lining of the uterus (which may be precancerous).
+Transvaginal ultrasonography can detect most polyps, fibroids, abnormalities in the ovaries, and areas of thickening in the lining of the uterus (which may be precancerous).
 If transvaginal ultrasonography detects areas of thickening, other tests may be done to check for small polyps or other masses.
 One or both of the following tests may be done:

 Sonohysterography (ultrasonography after saline is infused into the uterus)